 Pike Place Market*: watch the fish throw, pick up a fresh bouquet of flowers, and tour the shops

-Gum wall at Pike Place: bring some gum because you HAVE to contribute to the layers and layers of tourists’ chewed & used gum all along this alley way.
-It’s pretty gross but weirdly iconic at the same time.
+Gum wall at Pike Place: bring some gum because you HAVE to contribute to the layers and layers of tourists’ chewed & used gum all along this alleyway.
+I mean, gross, yes, but also but weirdly iconic at the same time.
 Located right below Pike Place Market.

 Melrose Market on Capitol Hill*: I love this place.
 I see it as a miniature version of Chelsea Market in NYC.
 A very miniature version.
 Containing several restaurants as well as Butter Home, a fun little shop with all the things, it’s definitely a must go!